Delivering for America

 Public input will be considered as part of the review process.
 Members of the relevant local communities where these studies are being conducted will have the opportunity to submit initial comments online – as provided in local public notifications.

-If the facility review supports the business case for change to the facility’s processing operations, USPS will hold a public meeting in the affected locations to allow members of the local community to provide additional feedback.
+If the facility review supports the business case for change to the facility’s processing operations, USPS holds a public meeting in the affected locations to allow members of the local community to provide additional feedback.

 MPFR documents